sendinblue/APIv3-ruby-library/docs/WebhooksApi.md

 api_instance = SibApiV3Sdk::WebhooksApi.new

 opts = {
-  type: 'transactional' # String | Filter on webhook type }
+  type: 'transactional', # String | Filter on webhook type
+  sort: 'desc' # String | Sort the results in the ascending/descending order of webhook creation }

 begin